Bernullys/curso_cs50_python/README.md

     re.sub(pattern, repl, string, count=0, flags=0)

     ?:                  #tells the compiler it does not have to capture what is in that spot in our regular expression
+    \b                  #bunaries

+    #Always separed with groups.
+Use or |
+    #look out for patrons
+    #working is a good problem to keep it in mind
+    #Use validators module